-Phil’s Book is considered by many to be the bible on color in photography and this course is designed to take your photography to the next level!
-The Course gives students a comprehensive overview, of the subject of colour and how to master its use in the image-making process.
+Phil Malpas’s Colour Photography Book is considered by many to be the bible on colour in photography and this course is designed to take your art photography to the next level!
+This online photography course gives students a comprehensive overview, of the subject of colour and how to master its use in the image-making process.
 The topics discussed range from basic colour theory to the colour temperature of light and how to use colour to maximise the impact of your compositions.
 Students learn how to successfully predict how the camera will react in different conditions, and how to use filters to deal with a variety of lighting situations.
 Find out how to tighten your compositions by minimising the colour palette and discover alternative approaches, such as false colour infrared.

 This course will teach you to fully exploit the use of colour in your images.
 How to use color to generate dynamic images, and how to successfully translate captured color into the photographic print.
 Fully illustrated with clear and concise diagrams and inspiring photographs, this is an ideal course for photographers at every level who want to master color in order to create their own exciting images..
 You will find out how to tighten your compositions by minimising the colour palette and how to use colour to maximise impact.
 You will also discover how digital colour actually works and how to creatively post process your images.

 Each section is packed with hints, tips and technical information to help you create your own exciting images and develop your own mastery of colour.